 - The surrounding gardens have been planted with plants specifically to attract bees such as various types of buddleia, wisteria and lavender.

-- There are books in the Cottage that will help you identify flora, fauna, birds and wildlife.
-We have lesser spotted woodpeckers in the trees surrounding the cottage which you may hear from time to time and red kites.
+- There are books that will help you identify flora, fauna, birds and wildlife.
+We have lesser spotted woodpeckers in the trees which you may hear or see from time to time and red kites.

 - We plant new trees every year and all logs for the cottage are from the Owner’s woodland -Grove Wood- which are well managed and sustainable.

-- We use flowers and greenery from the surrounding gardens for decoration in the cottage.
+- We use flowers and greenery from our surrounding gardens for decoration in the cottage.

-- The Welcome hamper includes a gift of wine, perry or cider from local Herefordshire producers – Three Choirs Wine or The Beeches Vineyard in Upton Bishop and Much Marcle – Westons Cider & Perry.
+- The Welcome hamper includes a gift of wine, perry or cider from local Herefordshire producers – Three Choirs Wine and Much Marcle – Westons Cider & Perry and /or Wye Valley brewery.

 - Guests are welcome to make use of the herbs in the walled organic herb kitchen garden adjoining the tennis court.